Jig borer: History

-Several innovations in the development of the jig borer were the work of the Moore Special Tool Company.
-In particular, the adoption of hardened and accurate leadscrews, formed by grinding, rather than a soft leadscrew with a compensating nut.
+Several innovations in the development of the jig borer were the work of the Moore Special Tool Company, such as the adoption of hardened and accurate leadscrews, formed by grinding, rather than a soft leadscrew with a compensating nut.

 The technological advances that led to the jig borer and NC were about to usher in the age of CNC and CAD/CAM, radically changing the way people manufacture many of their goods.